 Hip synovitis is inflammation of the synovial membrane of the hip.
 It often occurs in sports people alongside another hip joint injury.
-Treating the original cause or co-existing condition is key to recovering from hip synovitis.
-In young children it may be linked to the presence of a virus.
+Here we explain the common causes of inflammation of the hip joint.

 Hip synovitis symptoms